 The review process is an important aspect of the publication process of an article.
-It helps an editor in making decision on an article and also enables the author to improve the manuscript. ijSciences operates a double blind review process.
+It helps an editor in making decision on an article and also enables the author to improve the manuscript. ijSciences operates a review process.

 Author(s) identity is removed from the manuscript and shielded from the reviewers during the review process.
 The reviewer is left with only the manuscript without any information that might enable him/her uncovers the identity of the author(s).
 Information removed includes the author(s) name, address/affiliation, country, phone/fax and email.
 Any information in the Acknowledgement and Declaration of Conflict of Interest that may lead to the uncovering of the identity of the author is also removed from the manuscript prior to sending it to reviewers.

 Manuscripts are assigned to members of the editorial board of the journal or other qualified reviewers.
 Reviewers make one of the following recommendations:

 Requires Minor Corrections

 Requires Moderate Revision